boyadejola/reactInvestApp/src/app/main/documentation/material-ui-components/components/tree-view/tree-view.md

 The component follows the WAI-ARIA authoring practices.

-To have an accessible tree view you must use `aria-labelledby` or `aria-label` to reference or provide a label on the TreeView, otherwise screen readers will announce it as "tree", making it hard to understand the context of a specific tree item.
+To have an accessible tree view you must use `aria-labelledby` or `aria-label` to reference or provide a label on the TreeView, otherwise screen readers will announce it as 'tree', making it hard to understand the context of a specific tree item.